-Other, Please describe If relevant, please share a COVID-19 success story of this project (i.e. how adjustments of this project made a difference and contributed to a positive response to the pandemic/prevented tensions or violence related to the pandemic etc.) Please limit your response to 3000 characters including spaces.
+Please select all categories which describe the adjustments made to the project (and include details in general sections of this report): Reinforce crisis management capacities and communications Ensure inclusive and equitable response and recovery Strengthen inter-community social cohesion and border management Counter hate speech and stigmatization and address trauma Support the SG's call for a global ceasefire None Other (please describe): Other, Please describe If relevant, please share a COVID-19 success story of this project (i.e. how adjustments of this project made a difference and contributed to a positive response to the pandemic/prevented tensions or violence related to the pandemic etc.) Please limit your response to 3000 characters including spaces.
 Currently, people living in rural areas can have access to vaccine doses and regular campaigns are organized by the regional health administrators as trained young people were essential and continued to sensitize their communities on the importance of vaccination whilst debunking false beliefs.
 Are there any other issues concerning project implementation (related to COVID-19 or not) that you want to share, including any capacity needs of the recipient organizations?
 (1500 character limit) Please limit your response to 3000 characters including spaces.
-Despite supports provided to GoTG in key areas to address COVID-19, there is still a lot to be done to strengthen the system against any future pandemics.
+Despite supports provided to GoTG in key areas to address COVID-19, there is still a lot to be done to strengthen the system against any future condition.
 The community-based structures also need strengthening through other platforms, to continue to consolidate on the gains of the project.
-Final Steps Please save a pdf copy of the form by clicking on the Printer icon on the top right corner of the page.
+Please save a pdf copy of the form by clicking on the Printer icon on the top right corner of the page.
 A dialogue box will appear: Please select the A4 size and portrait orientation.
 Click "prepare" and save the document as a PDF (if on first attempt, the generated page is not readable, close the pop up page and try again.
 If the problem persists, you can contact technical support at the email address below) Please upload the pdf version of the report as well as your financial report in excel format on the MPTF-O gateway.

-If you encounter any difficulty in filling the form or generating the print-out for MPTFO gateway, please contact Anupah Makoond keshni.makoond@un.org Thank You.
+If you encounter any difficulty in filling the form or generating the print-out for MPTFO gateway, please contact Anupah Makoond keshni.makoond@un.org

+Thank You.
 You have finished the report.
 Please Click on the SUBMIT button below.
 When the report is submitted, a confirmation note will appear on a yellow banner on top of the page.
 This can take a few seconds.